apatel3112/SC_FinalProject/README.md

 The user can also tailor their search based on a number of parameters such as media format (tv/movie), genre, movie period, imdb rating, actor, director, runtime and title.

+Note - Only movies up to 2009 are included in the database